zulip/zulip/docs/linters.md

 - Check JavaScript code with jslint.
 - Check Python code for custom Zulip rules.
 - Check non-Python code for custom Zulip rules.
-- Check puppet scripts with the puppet validator.
+- Check puppet manifests with the puppet validator.
 - Check HTML templates for matching tags and indentations.
 - Check CSS for parsability.
 - Check JavaScript code for addClass calls.